Insights Brief

 Analysis Paralysis

 Spent the majority of tool calls on information gathering rather than action.
-With an info-to-action ratio of 4.8:1, this model researched endlessly while the store ran out of stock.
-Had 8 consecutive zero-revenue days.
+With an info-to-action ratio of 6.5:1, this model researched endlessly while the store ran out of stock.

 Failure Pattern